Sugar Free Low Carb Hazelnut Muffins are perfect for Mother’s Day. Actually, no. They’re perfect for every occasion.

 WARNING: if you’re allergic to peanuts, be careful with lupin flour, as it can cause a similar allergic reaction.
-If so, you can replace lupin flour with almond flour and the result should be close enough (but I have not tested it).
+If so, you can replace lupin flour with fine almond flour (U.S. option HERE) and the result should be close enough (but I have not tested it).

 The method is super simple.
 My favourite.
 You know the one.
 Everything in one bowl.
 Mix.
 Bake.
 Job done.

 - Servings: 14

 - 250g mascarpone

 - 2 tsp pure stevia powder (U.S. option HERE)

 - 100g unsalted butter